 program to compost all food waste as well as milk and juice cartons

 from the school lunch program.
-The ALL (All
+The

-Lunch Leftovers) Compost Pilot is
+Leftovers) Compost Pilot is

 an extension of the Food Scrap Diversion pilot undertaken by

-commercial restaurants in the City of Davis in partnership with
+commercial restaurants in the City of Davis

 Davis Waste Removal, and initially piloted by Cesar Chavez